-Accessibility issue #9: Forms that do not comply with web content accessibility guidelines
+Accessibility issue #9: For forms that do not comply with web content accessibility guidelines

-Most online forms do not have appropriate labels and instructions conveying form controls information to the screen readers.
+Most online forms do not have appropriate labels and instructions conveying form control information to the screen readers.

 Besides, incorrectly filled forms will return with the incorrect fields with form inputs highlighted in red.
 This again poses an accessibility issue for users who cannot see the red area.
 It is instead better to explain which part of the form has the error.
 And this is possible if the screen reader can read the text.

 The solution to the problem lies in ensuring all contact forms or input fields on your website have clear, accessible labels.
 The screen reader will thus be able to read it and know what to fill in.
 Buttons should also have a clear text to understand what to select upon completing the form.
 And if you use CAPTCHA, make sure there are audio or other accessible text alternatives for users with visual impairments.

 Some forms also have security functions wherein the page or form expires after some time.
 The problem is that visitors using assistive web technology to fill out the form may need some extra time to fill out the form.

 Besides, they may not even know there is a time limit and end up with an expired form.